Isudheen/odin-recipes/README.md

 # odin-recipes

-As part of odin-project and camp week1.
+As part of odin-project and boot-camp week1.